 Azaleas are a variety of Rhododendron that are just drop-dead gorgeous.
 The breathtaking clusters of trumpet-shaped flowers are unlike any other, full of personality and life.
 They are most famously known for their purple and pink flowers, but you can find them in many other colours, as well.

 To grow your own, ensure they have well-draining, acidic soil to start.
 Without enough acid, they tend to suffer from a yellowing leaf habit known as Chlorosis.
 Plant them in dappled sunlight where they are sheltered from strong winds.
 Mulch to prevent weeds and retain moisture and water during dry spells or if the leaves begin to curl.
-Feed the soil yearly with a high-acid fertilizer and prune right after blooming ends.
+Feed the soil yearly with a high-acid fertilizer, like Miracle Gro and prune right after blooming ends.

 Just as the name implies, these flowers aren’t oranges, but they mock them.
 The little white flowers look almost identical to orange blossoms.
 They even release a deliciously citrusy fragrance that butterflies just love.
 They only bloom for a short period, but even the moody, dark green foliage can be used in cuttings for accenting.